saratbarros/Techdegree_Project_5/README.md

 # Techdegree_Project_5
- Unit 5 - Interactive Photo Gallery
+ Unit 5 - An Interactive Photo Gallery
 - *Final Grade:* **Exceeds Expectations**

-## About the project
+## About this project
-- Created an interactive photo gallery using JavaScript for search function along with jQuery Lightbox plugin for the images.
-- Responsive photo gallery when users search by typing within the search box and results are found based on the caption in the photo.
+Interactive image galleries are a common feature of many websites, from photo sites to e-commerce applications.
+Use HTML, CSS and the popular programming language JavaScript to create an interactive, searchable gallery of photos.